KyleRoss/goodfuckingcall.com/categories/README.md

 You made it to the categories!
 This tidbit of documentation is to outline the categories in which all the phrases/sarcasms are defined. **NOTE:** Read the rules in the repo README about adding categories and phrases.

 ## Category Definitions
+**NEW:** By default, we concatenate all of the phrases into one file on build and now people will see one random one from the whole shebang.

-### default (@kyleross)
+### misc (@kyleross)
-This is the default category, the one everyone sees after they are tricked into coming to this stupid site.
-It can contain any generic sarcasms that just don't fit anywhere else or that you cannot come up with enough phrases to start a category for it.
-They MUST be relavant to most people, so don't add one in which at least 70% of people would get.
+TIt can contain any generic sarcasms that just don't fit anywhere else or that you cannot come up with enough phrases to start a category for it.
+They MUST be relavant to most people, so don't add one in which at least 70% of people wouldn't get.

 ### programming (@kyleross)
 I'm a programmer and chances you are too, so add your favorite sarcasms that have to do with programming.
 There are plenty of them out there!